snehapalande/snehapalande/README.md

 ## 🧭 What I Do

-I'm a **Principal Technical Program Manager** with 12+ years of experience leading high-impact programs across **AI/ML, autonomous systems, connected devices, e-commerce, and FinTech** — at companies like **CSG, Walmart Labs, Amazon, Ford, and Hyundai Mobis**.
+I am a **Principal Technical Program Manager** with 12+ years of experience leading high-impact programs across **AI/ML, autonomous systems, connected devices, e-commerce, and FinTech** at companies like **CSG, Walmart Labs, Amazon, Ford, and Hyundai Mobis**.

-My superpower is **influencing without authority** — I bring together engineering, data, product, legal, and executive stakeholders and create the organizational clarity that makes distributed teams move fast and build well.
+My superpower is **influencing without authority** I bring together engineering, data, product, legal, and executive stakeholders and create the organizational clarity that makes distributed teams move fast and build well.

 ---